 After I outgrew my first board, which was bought in a local surf shop for about $600, I decided that I didn't want to spend that kind of money to get the board I wanted.
 I watched a lot of videos about surfboard building and decided I was ready to create my first board.
 I got my hands on an Australian blank and used boat glass and resin.
 I added some gelcoat from the boat store and I made my first board.

 I decided I didn't like the plain white board.
-My mom says I started splatter painting when I was about 3, so I took the finished board out in the yard and splatter painted it with Kiah, a grom from down the street.
+My mom says I started splatter painting when I was about 3, so I took the finished board out in the yard and splatter painted it with Kiah, a grom from down the street Believe it or not, it survived the fire, but it smells a lot like smoke.

-As of June, 2017, I have built over 250 boards and glassed a few dozen for other local shapers.
+As of March, 2018, I have built over 400 boards and glassed dozens for other local shapers.
 I've been selling boards at Fluid shows and the recent Boards & Waves Expo.
 I have boards in five shops from Melbourne to St. Augustine and I've been lucky enough to get a little media attention.
 Everyday is a learning experience, whether it's creating a new model, learning something to make my glassing better or learning about marketing from my parents.
+Life is rad!

 Melbourne News 12 - Featured 'Young Gun' at Boards & Waves Expo 2017